 If you choose to finance a small business, you’ll earn money through interest payments.
 If you choose to buy shares in a small business, you’ll receive a portion of the company’s earnings over time.
 These shares will increase in value if the company grows and expands.

 Before investing in a small business, you must understand the difference between equity and debt financing.

 Equity investments involve buying an ownership stake from a company.
 If you’ve purchased a company’s stock, you now own a portion of the business and you’re eligible to receive a share of the dividends and revenues the company earns.

-When you make a debt investment, you loan money to the business in exchange for the promise of principal and interest repayments.
+When you make a debt investment, you loan money to the business in investing in a company in exchange for the promise of principal and interest repayments.
 Instead of taking out a traditional bank loan, the company you’re planning to invest in would rather secure funding from individual investors.

-In an equity investment, you’re buying a “piece of the pie”.
-Equity investors provide capital to business owners, usually in the form of cash, at the expense of a percentage of the business’ profits and losses.
+In investing in a company as an equity investment, you’re buying a “piece of the pie”.
+Equity investors provide capital to business owners, usually to invest in small companies in the form of cash, at the expense of a percentage of the business’ profits and losses.
 The business can use the capital for almost any type of business expenses including reducing debt, hiring new employees and paying for daily expenses.

 The profits or losses the investor receives is usually proportional to the capital he or she has invested.
-For instance, if you invest a $100,000 as capital and the other investors pitched in $900,000, you’re entitled to a 10% share of profits and losses.
+For instance, if you invest $100,000 as capital and the other investors pitch in to invest in small companies $900,000, you’re entitled to a 10% share of profits and losses.
 The percentage of ownership and dividends may vary depending on the terms of the investment.

 If the expenses are greater than the sales, investors will assign the losses to the investors.
 But if the business is profitable, the returns can be great.